davgram/eadl-network/docs/sections/01-ad-baseline.md

 ## 2) Install Windows Server 2025

+Lets install the Windows Server 2025

+4096 mb ram 2vcore

+<img src="../assets/images/ad/server_vm_1.png" alt="VBox NIC on eadl-network" width="800">

-- Mount ISO “Windows Server 2025” and install with a new partition; set local Administrator password “CiaoCiao123!” during setup.
+- i set set local Administrator password “CiaoCiao123!” during setup.
+The

+<b> The password are easy to crack on purpose because later, i will eventually try to attack the servers.
+In a real enterprise, the password and the contrmisure will be way more complex. </b>

 - Post‑install: disable screensaver (usability).

-<img src="../assets/images/ad/server_vm_1.png" alt="VBox NIC on eadl-network" width="800">

 MINE: